-According to the Better Business Bureau (BBB), Selip & Stylianou, LLC was founded and incorporated locally in Woodbury, NY in 2003.
+They’re legit.
+According to the Better Business Bureau (BBB), Selip & Stylianou, LLC is a legitimate collection agency founded and incorporated locally in Woodbury, NY in 2003.
 The BBB opened its file in 2006.
 Prior to January 2015, Selip & Stylianou did business as Cohen & Slamowitz, LLP, and the BBB has posted a notice that “the Law Office of Cohen & Slamowitz, LLP [allegedly] engage[d] in numerous deceptive business tactics to collect…debts.”
 Selip & Stylianou is listed as both a collection agency and a law firm.
 Buzzfile estimates Selip & Stylianou’s annual revenue at $26.5 million and the size of its headquarters staff at 123 people.

 Selip & Stylianou’s website provides very little information to site visitors.
 The home page allows five options: consumer login; client login; contact us; about us; and community involvement.
 The consumer and client login pages require pre-registration and do not provide any information about company policies and practices.
 The Contact Us page provides mailing addresses, phone numbers, and a web-based contact form, with the following standard disclaimer: “This communication is from a debt collector.
 This is an attempt to collect a debt.
 Any information will be used for that purpose.”